 It also seems that synapses do not have the fourth of these hallmarks of a system for storing symbolic information.
 There are countless synapses in the brain that exist in three-dimensional space, like tangled vines in a very densely packed jungle, or like strands of spaghetti in a huge pot filled with enough spaghetti to feed 100 children.
 There does not exist anything in the brain corresponding to a synapse reader that might sequentially read some stream of tokens in synapses if they happened to exist in synapses.

 It also seems that synapses do not have the fifth of these hallmarks of a system for storing information.
 The proteins in synapses are short-lived, having an average lifetime of less than two weeks.
 It has been estimated the 3% of brain proteins are replaced every day.
+The paper here states, "Experiments indicate in absence of activity average life times ranging from minutes for immature synapses to two months for mature ones with large weights."
 So synapses lack the stablility that characterizes information storage systems.

 It seems, therefore, that synapses have none of the main characteristics of information storage systems.
 Synapses no more resemble an information storage system than an outdoor lump of mud resembles an information storage system.
 So why do so many neuroscientists maintain that synapses are some storage system storing your memories?
 It's merely because they have committed themselves to the silly idea that memories must be stored in brains.
 It would be much better if neuroscientisists were to honestly say this: "We have found nothing in the brain that resembles a system for storing information that minds learn."